mrc-ide/git-workflow-demo/README.md

 1. Merge into main

 Lanre edits
-created new branch names lanre-branch
+created new branch named lanre-branch commit and push changes